centreon/centreon-documentation/versioned_docs/version-23.10/api/rest-api-v2.md

 ## Overview

-Centreon Web Rest API v2 aims to replace the first version.
+The Centreon Web Rest API v2 aims to replace the first version.

 To start using it, please refer to the [dedicated page](https://docs-api.centreon.com/api/centreon-web/23.10/).